latuyetmai/portfolio/_pages/cv.markdown

 ---
 <div class="cv">
 	<h1>About</h1>
-	<p>Mai has over a decade with proven leadership and accomplishments in engineering data analytics and product management with the global leader companies in Oil & Gas Drilling industry.<br>
+	<p>Mai has over a decade with proven leadership and accomplishments in data engineering, data science, analytics and product management with the global leader companies in Oil & Gas Drilling industry.<br>
 	She has led multiple projects and cross-functional teams through high quality deliveries of cross regional projects both in the United State and International.<br>
 	Mai has a passion for deriving impactful solutions and insights from data.
 She is currently pursuing a master's degree in data science at UC Berkeley and eager to apply her data science and analytical skills to solve complex business problems.</p>